SnaveSutit/vscode-problems-patch/README.md

 This tool adds a comment to the top of every `.ts` and `.d.ts` file in your project's `./node_modules` directory to prevent VSCode from showing problems from these files.

-_Note that this will prevent the TypeScript compiler from checking these files for errors when compiling your project._
+_Note that this will prevent the TypeScript compiler from checking these files for type errors when compiling your project._

 ## Usage